Cooking hash and kief opens up a whole new world of recipes that can be converted to cannabis cooking.

 A lot of these recipes contain far less fat than ones that depend on butter or oil to carry the medication, an important consideration for those trying to curb calories or limit fats.
-Of course cannabis metabolizes better with some fat, but when you cook with concentrates, you eliminate the need to add extra oil or butter to achieve a proper dose.
+Of course cannabis metabolizes better with some fat, but when you cook with hash and kief, you eliminate the need to add extra oil or butter to achieve a proper dose.

 Before we go further, let's define the terms so everyone is on the same page: